Rethinking Tipping: The Shift to Service Charges in Restaurants

 - Feb 23

-- 3 min read
+- 4 min read

 Across the country — and especially in major urban markets — restaurants are rethinking one of the industry’s longest-standing traditions: tipping.
 In its place, many operators are implementing service charges as a more predictable and structured way to compensate teams and stabilize operations.

 While the conversation can be polarizing, the shift isn’t happening randomly.
 It’s being driven by economics, labor realities, and the need for more sustainable business models.
+Let’s explore the pros of why service charges are gaining traction, how they work, and some risks to consider.

 Pro: Predictable Revenue and Labor Planning

 Service charges create a more consistent revenue stream that can be allocated toward wages, benefits, or operating costs.
+This predictability helps operators manage their finances better.

 Pro: Pay Equity Between FOH and BOH